aholachek/tutorial/intro-rag-tutorial/README.md

 Ultimately, we want to build a bot that **correctly** answers the following question:

-> "What happened in episode 3 of season 1 of better call saul?
+> "What happened in episode 3 of season 1 of Better Call Saul?
 Summarize the episode in bullet points.

 ## Setup